 Greg Evans, Professor, Department of Chemical Engineering and Applied Chemistry

-from the University of Toronto, and his team, have collected through their
+from the University of Toronto, and his team, have gathered thanks to their

-device the ambient air flowing in the street College skirting
+device for the ambient air circulating in College Street along

 the university.
-They found pollutants from a forest fire
+They found there pollutants from a forest fire that occurred

 in Quebec, and, more surprisingly, particles from a storm of

 sand in the Sahara.
-This is a real detective work: having
+This is real detective work: having

-learned of the existence of this fire in Quebec the researchers were able to
+learned of the existence of this fire in Quebec, researchers were able to

 identify the particles, originating from the event.
-Similarly they were able to
+Likewise they could

 retrace the periple of Saharan dust, crossing the Atlantic